Retro Disasters – The Worst Video Games Based on Movies (NES & SNES)

 The Underwater Level

-Here’s where things get weird.
+This is where things start to get weird.
 Stage 3 seems to take place underwater, where Arnold (Dutch) can still jump, shoot, and breathe.
 There, he battles giant seahorses, jellyfish, amoebas, cartoon fish ghosts, and seaweed that shoots fireballs.

 Hmm.